strawberry-graphql/strawberry/docs/general/mutations.md

 As opposed to queries, mutations in GraphQL represent operations that modify server-side data and/or cause side effects on the server.
 For example, you can have a mutation that creates a new instance in your application or a mutation that sends an email.
-Like in queries, they accept parameters, can return an object type and can include nested fields as well.
+Like in queries, they accept parameters and can return anything a regular field can, including new types and existing object types.
 This can be useful for fetching the new state of an object after an update.

 Let's improve our books project from the [Getting started tutorial](docs/index.md) and